cn-kp/cn-kp/README.md

--👋 Hi, I’m Kevin, a full Stack Web developer with a leveraging background in Civil Engineering and Commerce to provide unique perspectives on with websites and software platforms.
+-👋 Hi, I’m Kevin, a full Stack Web developer with a leveraging background in Civil Engineering and Commerce to provide unique perspectives on websites and software platforms.
 Studying to earn a certificate in Full Stack Web Development from the University of Sydney Coding Boot Camp and current student at UNSW for Civil Engineering and Commerce.

 -🌱Interested in collaborating in group projects and developing full stack websites.